tashka2000 - Fotolia

 The General Data Protection Regulation (GDPR) is a significant upgrade and replacement for previous data protection rules, known as the Data Protection Directive.

 As a regulation, GDPR comes into force automatically – irrespective of the UK’s Brexit plans – and, with significant punitive damages, it is something any organisation that does business with EU citizens cannot ignore.

 The Data Protection Act was introduced in 1998 in the UK, and it worked in a very different world to the one we see today.
 At the time, Google didn’t exist.
-The company was founded in September 1998 and the act was introduced in July.
-There was no Facebook, Twitter, SnapChat or Instagram either.
+The company was founded in September 1998 – the act was introduced in July.
+There was no Facebook, Twitter, Snapchat or Instagram either.

-The rules of data protection, which covered the storage and processing of personally identifiable information, covered the most obvious data – the kind stored in databases that could identify an individual, such as names, photographs and addresses.
+The rules of data protection, which covered the storage and processing of personally identifiable information, applied to the most obvious data – the kind stored in databases that could identify an individual, such as names, photographs and addresses.

 We now live in a world that, for the majority of people, is based around mobiles and smartphones.
-From a handheld device, it’s possible to shop online, order pizza or be picked up in a taxi.
+From a handheld device, it’s possible to shop online, order pizza or book a taxi.

 An individual can be identified by metadata related to their mobile device or desktop, and companies such as Google increasingly collect and collate this information to provide more accurate and targeted advertising.

 Bearing all this in mind, it’s easy to see that the previous data protection rules are no longer fit for purpose.

 GDPR introduces a completely new regime in terms of data protection.
 The balance of ownership of personal data shifts from the company to the person, with greater rights for the individual to decide how corporations use their data.

 Where previously the rules defined personal data as anything that could be used to identify a “natural person”, under GDPR the definition is extended to include other metadata, including IP addresses, mobile IMEI numbers and SIM card IDs, as well as website cookies and biometric data.